The Top 5 Kayaking Spots In Melbourne

 Brighton Beach

-Whether you're a regular kayaker looking for something closer to home, a watersport lover hoping to try something new, a tourist visiting the city or an adventure fan simply looking to challenge yourself, kayaking Melbourne is a great way to see and experience the city's range of beaches and rivers - and all while having loads of fun.
+Whether you're a regular kayaker looking for something closer to home, a watersport lover hoping to try something new, a tourist wanting to see the city from a unique perspective, or an adventure fan keen to challenge yourself, kayaking Melbourne is a great way to experience the city.
+It's the perfect way to explore a treasure trove of nearby beaches and rivers, while having loads of fun.

 share